|Quick Facts: Optometrists|

 |Doctoral or professional degree|

 Most optometrists work in stand-alone offices of optometry.
-A small number of optometrists work in doctors’ offices, retail stores, outpatient clinics, and hospitals.
+Optometrists may also work in doctors’ offices and optical goods stores, and some are self-employed.
 Most work full time, and some work evenings and weekends to accommodate patients’ needs.

-Employment of optometrists is projected to grow 24 percent from 2012 to 2022, much faster than the average for all occupations.
-Because vision problems tend to occur more frequently later in life, an aging population will require more optometrists.
+Employment of optometrists is projected to grow 18 percent from 2016 to 2026, much faster than the average for all occupations.
+Because vision problems tend to occur more frequently later in life, an aging population will lead to demand for more optometrists.